hmmartiny/bin/README.md

 **bioinformatics**: variables and functions commonly used in bioinformatics workflows (e.g. amino acid to codons dict).

+**mysql**: various functions for interacting with a MySQL database.

 **notes**: Notes on commands that I do not see a directory to fit in (yet).